fairscape/fairscape.github.io/install/install.md

 Tool | Installation
 --------- | -------
 kubectl | [Instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 Kubernetes Cluster | Cloud: <a href="https://cloud.google.com/kubernetes-engine">Google Kubernetes Engine</a> <br> Local instance: <a href="https://minikube.sigs.k8s.io/docs/start/">Minikube</a> / <a href="https://www.docker.com/products/docker-desktop">docker-desktop</a>
 Git | [Install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 > **_NOTE:_**  For local cluster 4 or more cpus are recommended.

 ## Step 1: Check Prerequisites

-Once all the tools are installed and configured properly start the cluster and make sure <pre>kubectl<\pre> is connected to the cluster.
+Once all the tools are installed and configured properly start the cluster and make sure **kubectl** is connected to the cluster.
 Run the following command to check the status of the cluster:

 ```shell